kkirchheim/mchad/README.md

 ## Setup
 This repository is a fork of the [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template), so you might want to read their excellent instructions on how to use this software stack.
 Most of the implemented methods and datasets are taken from [pytorch-ood](https://gitlab.com/kkirchheim/pytorch-ood).

-First, create a python virtual environment, install dependencies, and add the `src`  directory to your python path.

 ```
-python -m virtualenv venv
-source venv/bin/activate
+# setup environment
+conda env create --name mchad -f environment.yaml
+conda activate mchad

+# these would lead to conflicts or have been installed later
-pip install -r requirements.txt
+pip install aiohttp==3.7 async-timeout==3.0.1 pytorch-ood=0.0.7 tensorboardX==2.5.1
-export PYTHONPATH="src/"
 ```

 ## Usage